Microchip-MPLAB-Harmony/ethercat/apps/ethercat_counter_foe_app/docs/readme_lan9252_samd51.md

     ![ethercat_mhc_image](images/ethercat_demo_project_generation_1.png)

 11. The following diagram shows the generated EtherCAT project.
 This contains the **sample_app.c** file.
-It does not contain the Slave stack code.
-The Slave Stack Code should be generated using the SSC tool with the required configuration and the Microchip-SAMD51-EtherCAT-Slave_SSC_Config.xml file.
+It does not contain the Beckhoff Slave stack code.
+The Beckhoff Slave Stack Code should be generated using the SSC tool with the required configuration and the Microchip-SAMD51-EtherCAT-Slave_SSC_Config.xml file.
 The folder view on the right side in the below figure shows the EtherCAT project with SSC stack files added to the folder.

     ![ethercat_mhc_image](images/generated_slave_stack_code.png)